PicNet/Centazio/src/readme.md

 ## Logging
 - Logging should prefer lower case.
 When describing code (classes, etc) then proper casing is allowed
-- Test all structured logging and add any 'clean' versions of structured output to `LogInitialiser.cs` also override class `ToString()` method where appropriate to support clean structured logging.
+- Test all structured logging and add any 'clean' versions of structured output to `LogInitialiser.cs` also override class `ToString()` method where appropriate to support clean structured logging
+- Logging of exceptions should use the exception override logging methods: `Log.Information(exception, message)` and not passing the exception as an `{@Exception}` parameter
 - Consider that logs are written as follows:
   - {"@t":\<timestamp>,"@mt":\<message template>,\<property pairs>}
   - So try to keep the message template clean.
 Example: